yohanetifier/backend-projects/TaskTracker/README.md

 Clone the repository and run the following command:

 git clone https://github.com/yohanetifier/backend-projects.git

-cd backend-projects/task-tracker
+cd backend-projects/TaskTracker

-Run the following command to build and run the project:
+## Run the following command to build and run the project

-go build -o task-tracker
-./task-tracker --help # To see the list of available commands
+### Install all dependencies

+you can check the version of node with node -v

+version required: node 18

+if you have not node please check the docs nodejs.org/en to install it

+Otherwise use nvm to update your node version

+When node is installed run yarn to install all the dependencies

 ## To add a task

-./task-tracker add "Buy groceries"
+npx ts-node task add "Buy groceries"

 ## To update a task

-./task-tracker update 1 "Buy groceries and cook dinner"
+npx ts-node task update 1 "Buy groceries and cook dinner"

 ## To delete a task

-./task-tracker delete 1
+npx ts-node task delete 1

 ## To mark a task as in progress/done/todo

-./task-tracker mark-in-progress 1
+npx ts-node task mark-in-progress 1

-./task-tracker mark-done 1
+npx ts-node task mark-done 1

-./task-tracker mark-todo 1
+npx ts-node task mark-todo 1

 ## To list all tasks

-./task-tracker list
+npx ts-node task list

-./task-tracker list done
+npx ts-node task list done

-./task-tracker list todo
+npx ts-node task list todo

-./task-tracker list in-progress
+npx ts-node task list in-progress